Background pattern

 Other side effects in children and adolescents

-A decrease in white blood cell count (granulocytopenia) may occur more frequently in children.
-The decrease in red blood cell count (anemia), which may be related to nevirapine treatment, also occurs more frequently in children.
-As with symptoms of rash, inform your doctor of any side effects.
+A decrease in white blood cells (granulocytopenia) may occur, more frequently in children.
+A decrease in red blood cells (anemia), which may be related to treatment with nevirapine, is also more frequent in children.
+As with rash symptoms, inform your doctor of any adverse effects.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and on the bottle after “CAD”.
+Do not use this medication after the expiration date stated on the packaging and on the bottle after "EXP".
 The expiration date is the last day of the month indicated.

-Viramune should be used within the 6 months following the opening of the bottle.
+Viramune should be used within 6 months of opening the bottle.

 This medication does not require special storage conditions.